AI Behavioral Science: AI as a new tool in the behavioral sciences

 Fourth, human subjects who are difficult to interview in person, such as hard-to-reach, minority populations, or medical, political, or economic elites, can be simulated, leveraging extensive textual and behavioral records \citep{aher2023using,qu2025no,ma2024simulated}.
 Simulating unlikely conversations between leaders in science, politics, industry, and technology can produce insight into intellectual or ideological exchanges that rarely happen naturally and could not be produced in a laboratory setting.
 Simulated subjects therefore make feasible a wide variety of research designs that would be impractical or impossible with human populations \citep{argyle2023out,horton2023large,scherrer2023evaluating,bail2024can,kozlowski2024silico,varnum2024large,binz2025foundation,kozlowski_evans_2025,xie2025fm}.

 To summarize these emerging applications of AI as a tool in behavioral science, we provide a conceptual illustration (Figure \ref{fig:ai-for-bs}).

+Nevertheless, there are reasons to proceed with caution.
+Some studies (e.g., \cite{orlikowski2025beyond}) have found that some models do not generate sufficient variation to match the variety of sociodemographic characteristics, for example, in synthetic datasets.
+Various AI-based models have difficulties generalizing to novel out-of-sample contexts after closely matching human behavior within a particular context \citep{Ma2026}.
+Out of sample behavior is a challenge for any model, but can be particularly poignant when AI is being applied in enormous numbers of tasks and settings for which it was not particularly trained or designed.

 AI can also be used to pilot and predict empirical research outcomes, such as experimental treatment effects, either (a) indirectly, via the simulation of samples of experimental participants across different experimental conditions \citep{Hewitt2025Predicting}, or (b) directly, based on the model’s response to a prompt including a description of the research design \citep{lippert2024can}.
 This is feasible even for human actions that have been traditionally difficult to simulate.
 Predictions of empirical research outcomes fill multiple roles in the behavioral sciences \citep{hanson1995could,dreber2015using,dellavigna2019predict}.
-There remain concerns about whether AI-simulated subjects accurately match variation and co-variation of behavior sampled from human populations \citep{argyle2023out, abdurahman2024perils,Hewitt2025Predicting}, and this should continue to evolve as AI is enhanced and enters more complex and intricate simulation arenas.
+There remain concerns about whether AI-simulated subjects accurately match variation and co-variation of behavior sampled from human populations \citep{argyle2023out, abdurahman2024perils,Hewitt2025Predicting,krsteski2025valid}, and this should continue to evolve as AI is enhanced and enters more complex and intricate simulation arenas.
+Outside of experiments, AI can mass produce many papers on a single research question such as stock return predictability \cite{novymarxvelikov2026} by mining potential predictors from the existing literature and using the appropriate criteria and benchmarks to select a subset for generating plausible theoretical justifications.